tqbwqing/automagic/README.md

 Should you spot bad channels (represented by horizontal lines which are darker than their surroundings), please select **Interpolate**.
 This will activate selection mode.
 Manually navigate to bad channels and select them by clicking on them.
 Click on *Turn off* after selecting all bad channels.
 Click on Next to proceed to the next file.
 In the next step you will start interpolationg these bad channels and finally you can come back to re-rate these files after interpolating all selected channels.

-   * Important: 	Only pre-processed files will be shown for rating.
+   * Note: 	Only pre-processed files will be shown for rating.
-   * Important: 	Manual rating can be interrupted anytime by closing the rating GUI.
+   * Note: 	Manual rating can be interrupted anytime by closing the rating GUI.
 No data will be lost and you can resume rating later.

 #### 2.5.1 Keyboard Shortcuts (NEW!)
   Going through every file of a huge dataset and manually inspecting them can be a very cumbersum task.
-Keyboard shortcuts can be used to to accelerate this inspection in rating window.
+Keyboard shortcuts can be used to accelerate this inspection in rating window.
 Using keyboard shortcuts you can rate and/or select the next or previous file:
   * **Next** plot: **Rightwards arrow**
   * **Previous** plot: **Leftwards arrow**
   * **Good** rate: **G** key or **1** key